choraria/gas-url-shortener/README.md

 ![tmt-caveat](https://raw.githubusercontent.com/schoraria911/gas-url-shortener/staging/imgs/tmt-caveat.gif)

-For now, the 404s are more of an "alert" box, that's the redirected to the main domain.
+For now, the 404s are more of an "alert" box, that's then redirected to the main domain.

 ![tmt-404](https://raw.githubusercontent.com/schoraria911/gas-url-shortener/staging/imgs/tmt-404.gif)